Connect with a certified trainer for free

 Lateral Epicondylitis Causes, Symptoms & Treatment Options

-Lateral epicondylitis is characterized by pain of the outer (lateral) side of the elbow caused by overuse of the muscles of the forearm involved in gripping activities, like holding a tennis racket.
-These muscles attach to a bony projection of the humerus (the long bone of the arm), called the lateral epicondyle.
+Lateral epicondylitis is characterized by elbow pain on the outer (lateral) side of the elbow caused by overuse of the forearm muscles involved in gripping activities, like holding a tennis racket.
+These muscles attach to a bony projection of the humerus (the long bone of the arm) called the lateral epicondyle.

 Lateral Epicondylitis Hero Image 2

-Lateral epicondylitis is characterized by pain of the outer (lateral) side of the elbow caused by overuse of the muscles of the forearm involved in gripping activities, like holding a tennis racket.
-These muscles attach to a bony projection of the humerus (the long bone of the arm), called the lateral epicondyle.
+Lateral epicondylitis is characterized by elbow pain on the outer (lateral) side of the elbow caused by overuse of the forearm muscles involved in gripping activities, like holding a tennis racket.
+These muscles attach to a bony projection of the humerus (the long bone of the arm) called the lateral epicondyle.
 Lateral epicondylitis often occurs in tennis players.
 For this reason, this condition is commonly referred to as tennis elbow.

 What causes Lateral Epicondylitis?

 Lateral epicondylitis is typically caused by overuse from repetitive motions, such as swinging a tennis racket.
 Although this condition most often occurs in tennis players, it can also affect athletes of other sports.
-Improper mechanics in your sport can cause your tendons to wear out and damage more quickly, leading to lateral epicondylitis.
-Age can also contribute to degeneration of the tendons.
-As we grow older, our tendons become weaker and therefore more vulnerable to injury.
+Improper mechanics in your sport can cause your tendons to wear out and be damaged more quickly, leading to lateral epicondylitis.
+This damage is a form of repetitive strain injury.
+Age can also contribute to the degeneration of the tendons.
+As we grow older, our tendons become weaker and more vulnerable to injury.

 Lateral Epicondylitis is common in these sports: